mw66/jdiutil/README.md

 # jdiutil: Just-Do-It util mixin

-### Some small util mixin to make (debug) life easier, or reducing boilerplate code:
+### Some small util mixin to make life easier, or reducing boilerplate code:

 Each of these mixins can be used **individually** or together in any combination: